 While staying married for religious reasons is relatively rare in the United States these days, in other parts of the world it can still be common.

-Still other people stay married for financial reasons.
-While that may sound horribly cold, it can also be extremely practical.
+Staying married for financial reasons sounds horribly cold.
+Yet it can also be extremely practical.

 Like every other choice, however, choosing to stay in a loveless marriage has consequences.

 The Price of Staying in a Loveless Marriage